tymyrddin/red-app/source/docs/techniques/access.md

 # Application logic errors and broken access control

-Application logic errors and broken access control vulnerabilities are a different beast.
+Application (business) logic errors and broken access control vulnerabilities are a different beast.
 These are not about patterns.
 Developers take decisions in the code, and after processing them, they have a result.
 When they do that, they think about just the possible options they have from design.

 Finding logic bugs and not just security bugs is not possible using static analysis or automated tools, and if testing is done from the application's design paradigms, the fails are never detected.